 Make sure you get your goals clear… If you just want to hang around with startups and be involved it might be better to stick to mentoring/advising.
 In case you see angel investing as a way to make a return (as a part of your asset allocation, like I do) then approach it like you’d approach the stock market.
-Or simply invest your money with a fund/accelerator/angel who will try and make this return for you.
+Or simply invest your money with a fund/accelerator/angel who will try to make this return for you.

-Thanks a lot Wouter for doing the interview and for your useful and interesting tips both for angels & founders.
+Thanks a lot, Wouter for doing the interview and for your useful and interesting tips both for angels & founders.

 You too can create your Leapfunder profile today, enter the world of startups, find your all-star team and fuel the improvement they offer to the world: